Snowflake-Labs/sfquickstarts/site/sfguides/src/getting_started_with_native_apps/getting_started_with_native_apps.md

 We've now added some basic functionality to the native app.
 From here, we will create the first version of our application package.
 You can have multiple versions available.

-Yo create our application package version we are going to execute the following command:
+To create a version in our application package, execute the following command:

 ```
 snow app version create V1 --interactive --database NATIVE_APP_QUICKSTART_PACKAGE